decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 - **from_prior**: REQUIRED.
 A JWT, with with `sub`: new [DID](https://www.w3.org/TR/did-core/) and `iss`: prior [DID](https://www.w3.org/TR/did-core/), with a signature from a key authorized by prior [DID](https://www.w3.org/TR/did-core/).

-When a message is received from an unknown [DID](https://www.w3.org/TR/did-core/), the recipient should check for existence of the `from_prior` header.
+When a message is received from an unknown [DID](https://www.w3.org/TR/did-core/), the recipient SHOULD check for existence of the `from_prior` header.
 The JWT in the`from_prior` attribute is used to extract the prior [DID](https://www.w3.org/TR/did-core/) (`iss`) and is checked to verify the validity of the rotation.
 The recipient then associates the message with context related to the known sender.
-The new [DID](https://www.w3.org/TR/did-core/) and associated [DID](https://www.w3.org/TR/did-core/) Document information should be used for further communication.
+The new [DID](https://www.w3.org/TR/did-core/) and associated [DID](https://www.w3.org/TR/did-core/) Document information SHOULD be used for further communication.

 The validity of the DID rotation is verified by checking the JWT signature against the key indicated in the `kid` header parameter.
 The indicated key MUST be authorized in the [DID Document](https://www.w3.org/TR/did-core/#dfn-did-documents) of the prior [DID](https://www.w3.org/TR/did-core/) (`iss`).

-The `from_prior` attribute should be included in messages sent until the party rotating receives a message sent to the new [DID](https://www.w3.org/TR/did-core/).
+The `from_prior` attribute SHOULD be included in messages sent until the party rotating receives a message sent to the new [DID](https://www.w3.org/TR/did-core/).
 If multiple messages are received to containing the rotation headers after being processed by the recipient, they may be ignored.

 #### JWT Details